HassounLab/Boost-RS/README.md

 ## Components
 - **mtl.py** -  functions for training and test on multi-task learning on auxiliary tasks using NMF baselines.
-- **mtl-concat.py** - functions for training and test on using NMF concatenation of attributesbaselines.
+- **mtl-concat.py** - functions for training and test on using NMF concatenation of attributes baselines.
 - **util.py** - functions to for loading data.

 ## Data